-This is the first in series of my trip to GRT Temple Bay in Mahabalipuram.
+This is the first in series of my trip to Radisson Blu Resort Temple Bay in Mahabalipuram.
 I challenged a North Indian friend, who said there’s nothing to do near Chennai in the summers.
 I told him I could transform his life through experiences on a Saturday and Sunday.
 Lets dive in to the series!

 Reaching Temple Bay